ATCN: Resource-Efficient Processing of Time Series on Edge: Introduction

-The rest of this article is organized as the following: Section \ref{sec:RW} briefly discusses the use of time-series analysis in embedded and CPS.
-Section \ref{sec:BG} provides background on generic TCN and its architecture.
-In section \ref{sec:atcn}, we elaborate on the Temporal-Spectral block, the ATCN architecture, and its hyperparameters.
+The rest of this article is structured as follows: Section \ref{sec:RW} presents the literature review, while Section \ref{sec:BG} provides background on generic TCN and its architecture.
+In Section \ref{sec:atcn}, we elaborate on the Temporal-Spectral block, the ATCN architecture, and its hyperparameters.
 Section \ref{sec:ER} presents the experimental results including comparison with existing approaches, and finally Section \ref{sec:conl} concludes this article.